Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo BallJuly 5, 2018

-Thanks to the free-agent signing of LeBron James, the Los Angeles Lakers are back.
+Thanks to free agent LeBron James agreeing to a deal to move to L.A., the Los Angeles Lakers are back.

 The Purple and Gold are relevant again and the expectation of greatness has returned to the Staples Center, where jerseys with names like Wilt Chamberlain, Elgin Baylor, James Worthy, Shaquille O'Neal and Kobe Bryant hang in the rafters.

-And as much as signing James to a four-year, $154 million contract is the best move Magic Johnson has made in his short tenure as the Lakers president of basketball operations, he's not done yet.
+And as much as bring James in on a four-year, $154 million contract is the best move Magic Johnson has made in his short tenure as the Lakers president of basketball operations, he's not done yet.

-There's another max deal slot available, and he's determined to fill it with a superstar to play with James.
+There's another max deal slot available, and he seems determined to fill it with a superstar to play with James.

-That slot might have gone to Paul George, but the Palmdale, California, native chose to spurn his lifelong dream of playing for his hometown team to resign with the Oklahoma City Thunder.
+That slot might have gone to Paul George, but the Palmdale, California, native chose to spurn his lifelong dream of playing for his hometown team to agree to re-sign with the Oklahoma City Thunder.

 "I 100 percent appreciate Laker Nation for wanting me to come back home," George said during the ESPN My Journey series (h/t Warriors Outsiders' Drew Shiller).
 "I wanted to come here a year ago, prior to going to OKC.
 And unfortunately wasn't traded to the Lakers—Lakers didn't grab me."